piedoom/doomy.org/README.md

 I use [Gutenberg](https://github.com/Keats/gutenberg) as a static site generator, and use Travis to push new builds to the `gh-pages` branch.

+## Taxonomies
+Only `categories` are taxonomies at the moment.
+Tags seem like they should be, but they are instead under `extra`, since they are used primarily for SEO purposes.

 # themes
 I use my [feather](https://github.com/piedoom/feather) theme for Gutenberg.